sajidhamdard/learnjavascript/Exercises/exercise-06.md

 //Github Exercise

-1. Create Github account
-2. Download Git bash for Windows
+1. Create Github account and download Git bash for Windows
-3. Create public repository with name JavaScriptTraining
+2. Create public repository with name JavaScriptTraining
-4. Clone this repository in your laptop
+3. Clone this repository in your laptop
+4. Make below commits:

+- Commit to add new files
+- Commit to modify new files
+- Commit to delete one file
+- Commit to add few more files
+- Commit to rename some of the files

 //Loop Exercise